ARTICLES & ESSAYS

 Why Nordic Capitalism Works

 In the U.S., capitalists have slashed taxes, weakened government, crushed unions and privatized essential services in the pursuit of excess profits.
 All of this leaves workers painfully vulnerable to capitalism’s dynamic disruptions.
-Nordic capitalists have taken a different path.
+Nordic capitalists took a different path.

 The New York Times, Sunday Review